|Group size:||1-12 people||Max-Altitude:||5,416m/17,764ft|

 Your safety is of paramount concern while traveling with Himalayan Glacier.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary; however, since this adventure entails travelling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather conditions, health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.

-Though often overlooked, it's no exaggeration to say the entire trekking and expedition industry in Nepal is built on the back of hard working local porters.
-It is their tireless efforts carrying supplies, equipment and baggage that make journeying to these remote areas possible.
-Therefore, we are firmly committed to porter rights.
-We make sure that all our porters are well treated, well paid and we provide the level of shelter, clothing and footwear that these harsh environments demand.
-Porters who become sick are treated with the same care and attention as other team members and we have previously used helicopters - at our expense - to rescue porters from dangerous situations.
-We support the work of the International Porter Protection Group (IPPG), making our resources available to them to help improve the working conditions of the porters.
-(International Porters Progress Group)
+Himalayan Glacier is firmly committed to porter rights.
+We make sure that all our porters are well treated and well paid.
+Furthermore, Himalayan Glacier also provides the required level of shelter, clothing and footwear that these harsh environments demand.
+Porters who become sick are treated with the same care and attention as other team members.
+We have previously used helicopters at company's expense to rescue porters from dangerous situations.
+And for the porter's sake, all trekkers keep the weight of their luggage under 15kgs/33 pounds.
+We also support the work of International Porter Protection Group (IPPG), making our resources available to them to help improve the working conditions of the porters.

 This list is a guideline to help you pack for your adventure.
 Also understand that the items listed below will vary a little according to the season and the trek duration.
 Those items marked by an asterisk (*) are provided by Himalayan Glacier inclusive in the service.
 The weight limit for your luggage is 33 pounds or 15 kg.
 Remember that your luggage will be carried by your porter but you are required to carry a day-pack (with your valuables or anything important) on your own.
 We also suggest that you pack only what is necessary.